Abhinav-26/AI-Chatbot/README.md

 The intents file that we used for training is made by us.

 This chatbot is primarly focused for an CyberSecurity based Industry.
 It cab be a service privider chatbot by using which you can know which kind of services does the Cyber Industry provide.
+Also you can use this intent file to know some basic terminologies in Cyber Industry like ;
+What is cryptography ? , What is Hashing ? , etc.